Diverticular Disease ICD-10-CM Codes

 • K57.92: Diverticulitis of intestine, part unspecified, without perforation or abscess, without bleeding

-Utilizing these Diverticular Disease ICD codes ensures an accurate representation of the disease's spectrum.
+Utilizing these diverticular disease of intestine ICD codes ensures an accurate representation of the disease's spectrum, as well as other diseases.

 • K57.30: Yes, used when diverticula are present without associated complications.